VCCE/VCC/docs/UserGuide.md

 disappeared into thin air.

 As the events above describe, several of us ended up with sources to VCC.
-No, we could not release these sources without Joseph's permission.
+We could not release these sources without Joseph's  permission.
 But in frustration of the situation, holders of the sources started "playing" with them as Joseph had suggested.
 The main goal being to add support for the Becker Port system developed by Gary Becker as well as to fix a few minor known bugs.
 Since Joseph could no longer be contacted, the decision was made to release some changes to VCC only in "binary" form in executable packages therefore keeping the sources from public view.
 Thus VCC 1.4.3b Beta w/Becker Port was born.

-As the "Becker Port" patch eventually started causing a few *internal* problems in VCC, the Becker Port developers decided to move the port to an external "cartridge port" as a "Rom Cart", therefore removing all *internal* influences of the Becker Port from VCC.
+As the "Becker Port" patch eventually started causing a few *internal* problems in VCC, the Becker Port developers decided to move the port to an external "cartridge port" as a "Rom Cart", therefore removing all influences of the Becker Port from VCC proper.
 So now, to use the Becker Port, you must load the "becker.dll" into either VCC's cartridge slot or a slot in VCC's MPI.
-I find this new implementation of the Becker Port to be much more stable than the original version.
+We find this new implementation of the Becker Port to be much more stable than the original version.

 ### *ENTER JOESEPH FORGEONE...*